Cloud Security and Compliance with Data Privacy

 The ability to deploy “on-premises” software to the public cloud has been gaining traction, as the cloud has become a life-changing resource.
 However, for consumers and businesses that question its security, the cloud is a source of contention.

-To meet the needs of both types of users, Automation Anywhere is expanding the Digital Worker platform to include a cloud-hosted offering.
+To meet the needs of both types of users, Automation Anywhere is expanding the Digital Worker platform to include a cloud automation offering.
 As you can predict, the Software as a Service (SaaS) version opens a whole slew of security questions around data privacy, regulatory requirements, and architecture.
 Fortunately, we develop our platforms with a data privacy-first focus and a secure cloud architecture.

 Of course, there are laws the world over that are meant to ensure data privacy.
 The UK Data Protection Act, Swiss Federal Act on Data Protection, and Canadian Personal Information Protection and Electronic Documents Act (PIPEDA) are just a few regulatory law examples.